 Legend around Jyotirlinga

-The legend goes that once, a fight over superiority broke between Vishnu and Brahma.
-Lord Shiva played the role of a mediator in this fight.
+One of the legend says that once when a fight of superiority broke between gods Vishnu and Brahma, god Shiva played the role of a mediator in it.

 Hence, Brahma was cursed by Shiva who manifested as a second pillar out of the first.